How to Launch a FAST Channel in 2026: Step-by-Step Setup & Distribution

 A channel with no demand filling its breaks earns nothing, so monetization is part of launch, not an afterthought.
 There are two complementary sources of ad demand:

-- Programmatic: demand routed automatically through SSPs (supply-side platforms) and ad exchanges, which fills inventory you have not sold directly.
-This is how most early FAST channels fill the bulk of their breaks.
+• Programmatic: demand that routes automatically through SSPs and ad exchanges, filling whatever inventory you haven’t sold directly.
+For most early FAST channels this is where the bulk of ad breaks actually get filled, at least until the direct relationships are built.

 Practical monetization checklist